DifuseHQ/difuse-docs/src/network-settings/wifi/wifi-5ghz.md

 This is the name of the WiFi network that will be broadcasted by the router.
 You can change it to whatever you want.

+## Encryption Type

+We highly recommend that you use WPA3-PSK for the encryption type as it is the most secure.
+If you have older devices that don’t support WPA3 then you can use WPA2-PSK instead.
+WPA-PSK is **not** recommended as it is not secure.

+If you want you can also select mixed mode which will allow devices that support WPA3 to connect using WPA3 and devices that don’t support WPA3 to connect using WPA2.

 ## Country

 You should pick the country that you’re in for the country section, <b>never</b> choose the “00-World”.
 That option would force the system to apply all restrictions on the WiFi bands leaving only very few operational frequency ranges which is not optimal.